 In order to buy a house or commercial property for investment using your superannuation, you would need to setup a Self Managed Superannuation Fund (SMSF), as most other superannuation funds have limited investment options that generally do not include direct property investments.

-Furthermore, you need to ensure that the Trust Deed of the SMSF allows it, as well as the SMSFs Investment Strategy.
+Furthermore, you need to ensure that the trust deed (governing rules) of the SMSF allows it, as well as the SMSFs Investment Strategy.